bhavyapatel1551/BookMyTicket/README.md

 - Laravel PHP framework for the backend.
 - MySQL database for data storage.
 - HTML, CSS, and JavaScript for the frontend.
-- Bootstrap framework for responsive design.
+- Bootstrap framework and Jquery framework for responsive design.

 ## Software Requirements

 To run the Event Tickets Booking System, you will need the following software:

-- PHP (version 7.0 or higher)
+- PHP (version 8.0 or higher)
-- Composer
+- Composer (version 2.6 or higher)
 - MySQL database
 - Web server (e.g., Apache, Nginx)